SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 #### Stopping, Starting, Restarting Stacks

-After stoping a stack using `rancher stop`, the stopped containers may be seen by adding the `--all` flag to the `rancher ps` command.
+After stopping a stack using `rancher stop`, the stopped containers may be seen by adding the `--all` flag to the `rancher ps` command.

     nersc$ rancher stop elvis-first-stack
     1st1443